dogodigi/community_mapping/en/chapters/references.md

 Are you frustrated with second hand computers that break after a couple of weeks?
 Maybe you should look for an alternative.
 The Raspberry PI is a mini computer that you can connect to a monitor, keyboard and mouse and comes at low cost.
 Imagine yourself doing everything you want with a computer at a total cost of less then US$100! https://www.raspberrypi.org/

+## You are the change!

+Life may be frustrating from time to time.
+But it is flexibility, love and endurance that keeps us going.
+Remember, the sun will shine tomorrow.
+Don't take no for an answer.
+Your everyday life may sound ordinary, but it is special to others.
+Tell your stories.
+Take travelers out to see those beautiful sites you used to camp as a kid.
+Teach them about local fruits.
+Tell them about history.
+You will make friends for life.
+Be kind, be open, be honest.
+Every story is worth telling.
+You are not insignificant.
+You are the future.
+Be the change and keep looking for perspective and opportunities.